-On April 11, 2008, Lead Plaintiff filed a Consolidated Amended Class Action Complaint.
+On April 11, 2008, lead Plaintiff filed a Consolidated Amended Class Action Complaint.
 Defendants filed numerous and separate motions for dismissal on June 10.
-The judge granted in part, denied in part the pending motions on December 1, providing plaintiffs 20 days to file an amended complaint.
+The judge granted in part, denied in part the pending motions on December 1, providing Plaintiffs 20 days to file an amended Complaint.

-On August 29, 2009, the plaintiff filed a motion to certify the class.
+On August 29, 2009, the Plaintiff filed a motion to certify the class.
 On September 23, 2009, Judge Mariana R. Pfaelzer dismissed with prejudice all claims against Grant Thornton LLP.

-On March 26, 2010, the defendants filed several motions for summary judgment.
+On March 26, 2010, the Defendants filed several motions for summary judgment.
 On March 31, 2010, mediation proceedings began before Judge A. Howard Matz.
 On April 1, 2010, a Stipulation for Order Dismissing with Prejudice Securities Act ClaimsaAgainst Defendant David Sambol was filed.

 According to a press release dated May 7, 2010, the New York State Common Retirement Fund and the five New York City public pension funds have announced today a proposed settlement of the Countrywide Financial Corporation Securities Class Action for $624 million.
-Under the proposed settlement, Countrywide would separately pay plaintiffs $600 million and the accounting firm, KPMG would pay $24 million, making the combined recovery one of the largest securities fraud settlements in U.S. history.
-Labaton Sucharow LLP is lead counsel for the funds. … The proposed settlement is expected to go before U.S. District Judge Mariana R. Pfaelzer of the U.S. District Court for the Central District of California for preliminary approval, after which notice will be sent to all class members and then a final approval hearing will be scheduled, most likely in September, 2010.
+Under the proposed settlement, CFC would separately pay Plaintiffs $600 million and the accounting firm, KPMG would pay $24 million, making the combined recovery one of the largest securities fraud settlements in U.S. history.
+Labaton Sucharow LLP is lead Counsel for the funds. … The proposed settlement is expected to go before U.S. District Judge Mariana R. Pfaelzer of the U.S. District Court for the Central District of California for preliminary approval, after which notice will be sent to all class members and then a final approval hearing will be scheduled, most likely in September, 2010.

 On June 29, 2010, an Amended Stipulation of Settlement was filed.
 That day, a motion for preliminary approval of the proposed settlement was filed.

-According to an article dated October 22, 2010, the lead plaintiffs firm that obtained a $624 million shareholder settlement against Countrywide Financial Corp. and KPMG LLP -- the largest recovery to date in a securities class action filed over the housing crisis -- is seeking more than $55 million in attorney fees and expenses.
-Labaton Sucharow, the New York firm hired by several New York pension funds on a contingency basis to pursue securities fraud claims against Countrywide and its senior managers, will argue for the fees during a Nov.
+According to an article dated October 22, 2010, the lead Plaintiffs firm that obtained a $624 million shareholder settlement against CFC. and KPMG LLP -- the largest recovery to date in a securities class action filed over the housing crisis -- is seeking more than $55 million in attorney fees and expenses.
+Labaton Sucharow, the New York firm hired by several New York pension funds on a contingency basis to pursue securities fraud claims against CFC and its senior managers, will argue for the fees during a Nov.
 15 hearing.
 U.S. District Judge Mariana Pfaelzer in Los Angeles was expected to decide at that time whether to approve the settlement.
 Pfaelzer gave the settlement preliminary approval on Aug.
 2, but questioned the hours billed and the number of associates and contract attorneys used by Labaton Sucharow.

 On March 10, 2011, the Court entered the orders approving the plan of allocation and awarding attorneys' fees and expenses.
-According to the Order, the Court hereby awards Lead Counsel attorneys' fees of $46,472,000, or approximately 7.73% of the anticipated Gross Settlement Fund, plus interest earned at the same rates earned by the Gross Settlement Fund.
-Such attorney's fees shall be paid to Lead Counsel from the Gross Settlement Fund.
-Additionally, the Court hereby awards Lead Counsel reimbursement of expenses in the amount of $8,080,517.87, plus interest on the amount of expenses actually paid by Plaintiffs' Counsel as of September 15,2010, i.e., $4,102,291.91, earned at the same rates earned by the Gross Settlement Fund.
-Such expenses shall be paid to Lead Counsel from the Gross Settlement Fund.
+According to the Order, the Court hereby awards lead Counsel attorneys' fees of $46,472,000, or approximately 7.73% of the anticipated Gross Settlement Fund, plus interest earned at the same rates earned by the Gross Settlement Fund.
+Such attorney's fees shall be paid to lead Counsel from the Gross Settlement Fund.
+Additionally, the Court hereby awards lead Counsel reimbursement of expenses in the amount of $8,080,517.87, plus interest on the amount of expenses actually paid by Plaintiffs' Counsel as of September 15,2010, i.e., $4,102,291.91, earned at the same rates earned by the Gross Settlement Fund.
+Such expenses shall be paid to lead Counsel from the Gross Settlement Fund.

 The Court also entered the Final Judgment and Order of Dismissal with Prejudice.
 According to the Order, this Court finds that the terms and provisions of the Settlement Agreement were entered into by the Parties at arm's-length and in good faith, and are fully and finally approved as fair, reasonable, and adequate as to, and in the best interests of, each of the Parties and the Class Members.
-The Parties and their counsel are hereby directed to implement and consummate the Settlement in accordance with its terms and conditions.
+The Parties and their Counsel are hereby directed to implement and consummate the Settlement in accordance with its terms and conditions.
 The Action and all Settled Claims are dismissed with prejudice.

 A Notice of Appeal was filed on March 4, 2011, in objection to the settlement.